External Quality Assurance scheme for Haemophilus influenzae, 2012

 In May 2012 a collection of five strains of Haemophilus spp was sent to 28 participating reference laboratories in the IBD-labnet surveillance network for quality assurance testing.
 The laboratories were asked to characterise the five strains by performing standard laboratory protocols for the methods usually used by the laboratory for: species identification, biotyping and serotyping by serological methods and/or PCR.

-The results of this EQA are published in the this report.
+The results of this EQA are published in the above report.

 External quality assurance scheme for Haemophilus influenzae 2011